UK Modern Slavery Act 2015 s.54 — Interactive Investigation

 Supply Chain Compliance Manager

-So we need to renegotiate the Meridian contract to include sub-supplier audit rights.
-And we need Meridian to cooperate — because without them, we can’t reach Jaya at all.
+So we renegotiate the Meridian contract for sub-supplier audit rights.
+And Meridian has to cooperate — without them we can’t reach Jaya.

 Wednesday, 3:00 PM